learnwithparam/website/content/blog/getting-hands-dirty-with-gatsby-contentful-and-netlify/index.md

 page: false
 category: ['Article']
 tags: ['Gatsby', 'CMS', 'Hosting', 'React']
+description: My experience on working with a demo project using Gatsby, Contentful and Netlify.
+It is opinionated and not through with a production level project.
 ---

 Last week I tried checking different platform around Gatsby.
 I am grateful that I did it.